ColgateUniversityComputerScience/cosc208notes/notesA/2022-09-28_worksheet.md

-# Program memory: free; structs
+# Program memory: free; 2D arrays; command-line arguments
-_COSC 208, Introduction to Computer Systems, 2022-03-02_
+_COSC 208, Introduction to Computer Systems, 2022-09-28_

 ## Announcements
-* Project 1 Part B due tomorrow at 11pm
+* DEI assignment 2 due tomorrow @ 11pm
-* 2nd DEI in CS activity due Thursday, March 10
+* Programming project 2 due Thurs, Oct 6 @ 11pm

+## Outline
+* Warm-up
+* Heap memory deallocation
+* 2D arrays on the stack
+* 2D arrays as 1D arrays
+* 2D arrays as arrays-of-arrays
+* Command-line arguments

 ## Warm-up
 _Assume you wanted to write a function that creates a copy of a string.
 What is wrong with each of the following attempts at writing such a function?_